 Ask Claude to run get_asset_performance_breakdown for your campaign ID.
 PaidSync returns each asset with Google's Low, Good, or Best rating, so you can identify exactly which headlines, descriptions, images, or videos are dragging performance.

 Yes.
 Unlike read-only AI tools, PaidSync has full write access.
 The update_asset_group tool lets Claude push new headlines, descriptions, or swap images and videos.
-Every change is a visible tool call you confirm before it goes live.
+Every change is a visible task you confirm before it goes live.

 PMax wins when you have strong conversion volume (50+ per month per campaign), diverse assets, and cross-channel inventory to fill (Shopping, YouTube, Display, Search).
 Standard Search wins when you need tight keyword control, clear negatives, and transparent match-type reporting.
 Many accounts run both in parallel with PMax covering top-of-funnel and Search owning brand and high-intent terms.